SDI-SoftwareDefinedInverter/TAPAS/README.md

 possible.

-To help us make TAPAS also affordable, we would like to thank our friends and partners at Texas Instruments, Efficient Power Conversion (EPC), W¸rth Elektronik and Allegro Micro who sponsored most of the active and passive components on the board (see bill of materials).
+To help us make TAPAS also affordable, we would like to thank our friends and partners at Texas Instruments, Efficient Power Conversion (EPC), W√ºrth Elektronik and Allegro Micro who sponsored most of the active and passive components on the board (see bill of materials).
 I hope you will have as much fun with TAPAS as we had making it.